How to Use Expanders and Gates to Reduce Audio Background Noise in DaVinci Resolve

 • Attack is how quickly the gate acts once hitting the threshold/ how quickly the music ducks.

-• Hold is the expander/gate stays on for after the signal is back below the threshold/how long the music track the stays suppressed.
+• Hold is long the expander/gate stays on for after the signal is back below the threshold/how long the music track the stays suppressed.

 • Release is the time it takes to go back to the signal being unaffected.